Disney Means Nothing Anymore

 Bob Iger, Disney’s CEO, now 72, was one-and-twenty, barely old enough to understand life’s tragedies.
 For his generation, Vietnam was heading for the history books and its story retold for Americans in narcissistic film-classics like “Deerhunter” and “Apocalypse Now”.

-Movie scripts Disney wouldn’t touch.
+Movie scripts Disney wouldn’t touch, back in the day.

 Today, if Walt Disney was able to come back from the dead he would watch “Loki” and “Mandalorian” and shudder in horror.